 Money on the mind

-Taking the step into design and construction means making a big move out of the theoretical “what if” portion of the restaurant opening process and into more tangible action items like pouring concrete, choosing wall treatments, and writing checks.
+Taking the step into design and construction means making a big move out of the theoretical “what if” portion of the restaurant opening process.
+It’s time to dive deep into more tangible action items like pouring concrete, choosing wall treatments, and writing checks.
 Take time now to run through all the major build out costs and make sure everything is on track.

 “One of the most common things I see is first-time restaurant owners starting a construction project without fully understanding their total development cost,” says Chris Zeman of Zeman Construction.